 Souvla is a hugely popular Cypriot dish ideal for any party, family occasion or even as an alternative for your Sunday Lunch #sundaysouvla.

-This is a very simple and easy recipe consisting of large pieces of marinated lamb or pork shoulder on the bone cooked slowly and perfectly on a spit (souvla skewer) over white hot charcoal .
+This is a very simple and easy recipe consisting of large pieces of marinated pork shoulder on the bone cooked slowly and perfectly on a spit (souvla skewer) over white hot charcoal .
 A motor slowly rotates the skewers allowing the meat to cook evenly for that delicious Cyprus BBQ flavour.
 For great results try with one of our Authentic Traditional Rotisserie Cyprus Barbecue Sets.

 Preparation time 20-30 minutes (plus a 3-4 hours to marinade)